-When a family member gave me this sweater, I was tempted to leave it as-is.
+When I was given this sweater by a friend, I was tempted to leave it as-is.
 I mean, it was so soft and comfy cozy!

 With my fingers crossed (which made the whole process much more difficult), I got to pinning!

 I did this for each side, then I chopped off a bit of the sleeves to get the 3/4 look of my inspiration piece.

 The first time I used a straight stitch, then with a zigzag to try to prevent unraveling/fraying.

 When I was done, I started the finicky business of trimming the leftover scraps.

 I made sure to save as much of the fabric as possible while still having enough to make my dress a decent length.